 In 2018, Gregory Halpern won Immersion, a French-American Photography Commission organized by the Fondation d’enterprise Hermès which invites an American photographer to make new work in France, or vice versa.
 Halpern chose to work in Guadeloupe, a Caribbean archipelago which was colonized by the French in 1635 and is now a French overseas region.
-Inspired, in part, by Aimé Césaire, a French poet, author and politician from nearby Martinique, he made a new photographic series titled Soleil cou coupé or Let the Sun Beheaded Be, which will go on show at Fondation Henri Cartier-Bresson, Paris from September 8 – October 18, and at San Francisco Museum of Modern Art in 2022.
-Halpern is also publishing a book of the work in September with Aperture and the Fondation d’enterprise Hermès, which includes an essay by Clément Chéroux and a conversation with Stanley Wolukau-Wanambwa.
+Inspired, in part, by Aimé Césaire, a French poet, author and politician from nearby Martinique, he made a new photographic series titled Soleil cou coupé or Let the Sun Beheaded Be, published as a photobook by Aperture in 2020.

-Here, Halpern discusses the new work with photography writer and curator Diane Smyth.
+Here, in an interview from 2020, Halpern discusses the project with photography writer and curator Diane Smyth.

 Why did you want to take photographs in Guadeloupe?

 The commission was to select anywhere in France and make work, and I was interested in looking at France through the lens of Guadeloupe, as a former colony.
 I wanted to re-consider what images, what locations, and what people come to mind when one thinks of “France.”

 You’ve mentioned the history of slavery is more evident in Guadeloupe than the US.
 Could you say more?